exposr/exposrd/README.md

 Latest release is available with the `latest` tag, latest development (master branch) is available with the `unstable` tag.

-### Static binaries
+### Binaries
-For single node or ad-hoc deployments, static binaries are available for Linux (amd64, arm64 and armv7) as well as MacOS x64 (runs on M1).
+For single node or ad-hoc deployments, binaries are available for Linux (amd64, arm64) as well as MacOS x64 (runs on M1).

 ## Quick start
 You can quickly try out exposr without installing anything.